 First things first: Totally understand the appeal of saving money (trust me).
 The thought of having a friend or an uncle take the photos for you, saving you and your new spouse $1,000’s, I get it.
 But, if I am being completely honest it’s not where you want to save.
 Here’s why:

 - “If you think hiring a professional is expensive, try hiring an amateur.”
 You’ve probably heard this saying, and as corny as it is, it’s so dang true.
-Think about some of the things you hire professionals for: Construction, haircuts, electrician, accountant, etc . . .
+Think about some of the things you hire professionals for: Home remodels or builds, various types of construction, haircuts, electrician, accountant, mechanic, etc . . .
 Now, think about why you choose them instead of doing these tasks yourself or just asking a friend.
 Uh huh . . . photography is the same.
 We have invested in education, equipment, and study our craft like any other professional.
 We know what we are doing and take pride in our work.

 - Experience: Your wedding day should be magnificent and focused on you and your new partner.
 Your photographer should be ready to tackle all issues.
 When I am photographing a wedding, my assistant and I are doing so much more than just taking photos; we are keeping timelines, managing crisis’, finding missing shoes, fluffing dresses and vails, mitigating unexpected weather, keeping the guests away from the bride while she is getting ready, etc . . .
 We educate and practice these things constantly, it is part of the experience, we want your day to go as smoothly as possibly.